raphael-group/magi/README.md

 ### Support ###

 MAGI was created and is maintained by the [Raphael research group](http://compbio.cs.brown.edu) in the [Center for Computational Molecular Biology](http://brown.edu/ccmb) and the [Department of Computer Science](http://cs.brown.edu) at [Brown University](http://brown.edu).
-Please visit the group website to contact us.
+We offer support for MAGI on the [MAGI Google Group](https://groups.google.com/forum/#!forum/magi-app), or please visit the group website to contact us.